-As a membership organization, the College relies on the time and talents of members to provide the leadership for and do much of the work of our initiatives and activities.
-All members of the College are welcome to participate in committees and interest groups, most of who gather throughout the year via conference call.
+As a membership organization, the College relies on the time and talents of members to provide leadership and direction for our initiatives and activities.
+All members of the College are welcome to participate in committees and interest groups.
 We invite you to pursue the descriptions below and join in to get even more benefit from your membership!

 Summit Planning Committee